These plans highlight the basic concept of the project and will be used to develop further, and final plans

 The department develops more in-depth plans and looks at where it may need to purchase temporary easements or right of way for the project.

 Due to the number of anticipated easements and necessary right of way purchases, the department is required to hold a public hearing on the project.
 That was held in March 2018.

 Once the department has Missouri Highways and Transportation Commission approval on the Right of Way plans, MoDOT can start negotiating with property owners and businesses for the necessary easements or right of way.

-Construction is expected to begin in late 2022
+Construction is expected to begin in summer 2021

 What is the situation?

 In late 2020, the Missouri Department of Transportation is planning to resurface Manchester Road (Missouri Route 100) between Lindbergh and Big Bend.
 As a part of that project, MoDOT is planning to make significant improvements to sidewalks along as much of the corridor as possible, including ensuring the sidewalks meet Americans with Disabilities Act requirements.

 Most of the resurfacing work will take place overnight, with up to two lanes closed – traffic will shift to either side, but during most days, all lanes will remain open.
 During sidewalk construction, crews will work in either MoDOT’s right of way or private property in which the department has obtained an easement.
 This may require some short lane closures.
 In addition, crews may rebuild many of the businesses entrances; however, they will make sure customers can access the business at all times.